 - a.
-Own the person/s' home or have any authority to require the person/s to move if the person/s changes service providers. - b.
-Own, be owned by, or be affiliated with any entity that leases or rents a place of residence to a person if such entity requires, as a condition of renting or leasing, the person to move if the Supported Living provider changes.
+Own the person/s' home or have any authority to require the beneficiary to move if the beneficiary changes service providers. - b.
+Own, be owned by, or be affiliated with any entity that leases or rents a place of residence to a beneficiary if such entity requires, as a condition of renting or leasing, the beneficiary to move if the Supported Living provider changes.

 The Supported Living provider shall be responsible for providing an individualized level of supports determined during the assessment process, including risk assessment, and identified and approved in the Individual Support Plan (ISP) and have 24 hour per day availability, including back-up and relief staff and in the case of emergency or crisis.
-Some persons receiving Supported Living services may be able to have unsupervised periods of time based on the assessment process.
-In these situations a specific plan for addressing health and safety needs must be included in the ISP and the Supported Living provider must have staffing available in the case of emergency or crisis.
-Requirements for the person/s safety in the absence of a staff person shall be addressed and may include use of tele care options.
+Some beneficiaries receiving Supported Living services may be able to have unsupervised periods of time based on the assessment process.
+In these situations, a specific plan for addressing health and safety needs must be included in the ISP and the Supported Living provider shall have staffing available in the case of emergency or crisis.
+Requirements for the beneficiary's safety in the absence of a staff person must be addressed and may include use of tele care options.
 When assessed to be appropriate Assistive Technology elements may be utilized in lieu of direct care staff.

-To ensure the intent of the definition to support persons to live in a home of their own and achieve independence, Supported Living shall not be provided in a home where a person lives with family members unless such family members are a person receiving Supported Living, a spouse, or a minor child.
+To ensure the intent of the definition to support a beneficiary to live in a home of their own and achieve independence, Supported Living must not be provided in a home where a beneficiary lives with family members unless such family members are a beneficiary receiving Supported Living, a spouse, or a minor child.
 Family member is defined as a parent, grandparents, siblings, grandchildren, and other extended family members.
-In addition, it also includes step-parents, non-minor step-children and step-siblings and non-minor adoptive relationships.
-All persons receiving Supported Living services who live in the same household must be on the lease unless the person is a live-in caregiver.
+In addition, it also includes stepparents, non-minor step-children and step-siblings and non-minor adoptive relationships.
+All beneficiaries receiving Supported Living services who live in the same household must be on the lease unless the person is a live-in caregiver.

-Reimbursement for Supported Living shall not include payment for services provided by the spouse of a person or to family members as defined in this service definition or legal guardian.
-The Supported Living provider and provider staff shall not be a member of the person's immediate family as defined in this service definition and reimbursement shall not include payment for Supported Living provided by such persons.
+Reimbursement for Supported Living must not include payment for services provided by the spouse of a person or to family members as defined in this service definition or legal guardian.
+The Supported Living provider and provider staff shall not be a member of the beneficiary's immediate family as defined in this service definition and reimbursement must not include payment for Supported Living provided by such persons.

-A Supported Living home must have no more than three (3) residents including any live-in caregiver providing supports per SL2011-202/HB509.
-A live-in caregiver is defined as an individual unrelated to the person and who provides services in the person's home through the Supported Living provider agency and is not on the lease.
+A Supported Living home must have no more than three residents including any live-in caregiver providing supports per SL2011-202/HB509.
+A live-in caregiver is defined as an individual unrelated to the beneficiary and who provides services in the beneficiary's home through the Supported Living provider agency and is not on the lease.